honeytrap/honeytrap-docs/docs/concepts/overview.md

 ---

 {% capture overview %}
-This describes the Honeytrap overview.
+This describes the HoneyTrap overview.
 {% endcapture %}